 - Must close and bolt automatically

-- The gate must open outwards
+- The pool gate must open outwards

-A good pool or fencing company will ensure that your pool and its fence meet the Australian standard without you having to worry, so look for reputable businesses and ask around – you don’t want to spend thousands of dollars only to end up with a pool fence that doesn’t meet these vital regulations.
+A good pool or fencing company will ensure that your pool and pool fence meet the Australian standard without you having to worry, so look for reputable businesses and ask around – you don’t want to spend thousands of dollars only to end up with a pool fence that doesn’t meet these vital regulations.

-Fencing isn’t just a must when your nice new pool is complete and ready to go – you’ll need to make sure that your pool is fenced during construction as well.
+Pool fencing isn’t just a must when your nice new pool is complete and ready to go – you’ll need to make sure that your pool is fenced during construction as well.

 The pool fencing during construction and installation will be temporary – but why is it needed if there’s no water in the pool?

-Temporary fencing is important to keep unauthorised persons out of the area while there’s construction going on in your backyard – it’s for the safety of your family, those that are installing the pool, visitors, and even your neighbours and their children.
+Temporary fencing is important to keep unauthorised persons out of the area while there’s construction going on in your backyard – it’s for the safety of your family, those who are installing the pool, visitors, and even your neighbours and their children.

 Even during construction, water can puddle in the base of the hole that’s excavated for your pool, and it’s important to remember that children can drown in as little as six centimetres of water.

-Like permanent pool fencing, temporary pool fencing must meet the regulations imposed by your state and your local council – it’s worth giving them a call if you have any queries or doubts about temporary fencing while your pool is being installed.
+Like permanent types of pool fencing, temporary pool fencing must meet the regulations imposed by your state and your local council – it’s worth giving them a call if you have any queries or doubts about temporary fencing while your pool is being installed.

-It’s important to note that the Australian Standard 1926.1—fencing for swimming pools applies to pool fences country-wide, but the laws and procedures that ensure every fence complies with this Standard is at the discretion of each state and territory – that means there are variances in the law depending on where you live.
+It’s important to note that the Australian Standard 1926.1—fencing for swimming pools applies to pool fences country-wide, but the laws and procedures that ensure every fence complies with this Standard are at the discretion of each state and territory – that means there are variances in the law depending on where you live.

 This can range from who must inspect your pool and its fence and the relevant certification that comes with it; building permits; and even whether older pool fences must be updated to meet the current Standard.